What are UTM parameters?

 Separate each additional parameter with

 &.
-Example: ?utm_source=linkedin&utm_medium=social&utm_campaign=q3_launchBest practices
+Example: ?utm_source=linkedin&utm_medium=social&utm_campaign=q3_launch5

 Use consistent naming.
 Decide on a naming convention and stick to it across all campaigns.utm_source=LinkedIn and utm_source=linkedin are recorded as two different sources in most analytics tools.